Phuket Covid 19: Phuket marks 64 new COVID cases, no new deaths

 The report marked 22 people infected with COVID-19 in other provinces before entering Phuket, as well as 39 returning from other countries and testing positive, and 42 COVID patients brought back to Phuket under the “Bring Phuket people home” policy since Apr 3.

-The report also marked 19,241 people in total being discharged from medical care for COVID infection since Apr 3 ‒ 453 fewer than the 19,694* reported yesterday. (*The Phuket News believes this number is in error, and remains to be corrected.)
+The report also marked 19,341 people in total being discharged from medical care for COVID infection since Apr 3 ‒ 28 more than the 19,313 reported yesterday.

-The report recorded five people suspected of being infected with COVID-19 after testing positive by antigen test kit (ATK), while the total number of people reported as currently being held at ‘COVID-19 Care Centers’ across the island remained unchanged at 37.
+The report recorded 56 people suspected of being infected with COVID-19 after testing positive by antigen test kit (ATK), while the total number of people reported as currently being held at ‘COVID-19 Care Centers’ across the island remain unchanged at 26.

 Be the first to comment.